Plumsail/forms-docs/SharePoint/how-to/flow.rst

 |

 You can add any dynamic content from the form to the subject and body of the email.
-For instance, names of requester and approver.

 |pic21|